ExtF8/odin-recipes/README.md

 This is Odin's Project's lesson abuot foundations

-In this lesson I hope to lear how to build basic web ppage for recipes.
+In this lesson I hope to learn how to build basic web page for recipes.